MatSmoje/StudyingBashProgramming/readme.md

     - nested for
     - arrays
     - if

 ### Leap
 Really easy
 - Concepts
     - if else
     - errors (exit 1)

+### Atbash Cipher
+I liked that excercise!
+- Concepts
+    - functions
+    - regex
+    - if
+    - tr
+    - array
+    - clases ([:upper:]...)
+    - for